ng-Classic/ng-classic/aio/content/guide/http.md

 Apps can use the `HttpClient` to make [JSONP](https://en.wikipedia.org/wiki/JSONP) requests across domains when a server doesn't support [CORS protocol](https://developer.mozilla.org/docs/Web/HTTP/CORS).

-Angular JSONP requests return an `Observable`.
+Angular ClassicJSONP requests return an `Observable`.
 Follow the pattern for subscribing to observables and use the RxJS `map` operator to transform the response before using the [async pipe](api/common/AsyncPipe) to manage the results.

 In Angular, use JSONP by including `HttpClientJsonpModule` in the `NgModule` imports.